microsoft/verona/docs/internal/abi.md

 Classes and interfaces are stored similar to a _C structure_.
 The general layout is:
 * A header.
-* The list of `embed` fields.
+* The list of fields (with `embed` values or pointers to objects).
-* Pointers to the remaining fields.

 The header is a pair of values:
-* The region meta-data, a 64-bit value containing information for the runtime library.
+* The region meta-data, a pointer-sized value containing information for the runtime library.
-* The descriptor, a pointer to the `vtable` (see below) and additional meta-data.
+* A pointer to the type descriptor (see below).

-Example:
+Each object points to a descriptor that uniquely identifies its type.
+Matching types of dynamic objects (against interface types, for example) means comparing their descriptors.

+The remaining fields can, on internal representations, be packed or reordered for optimisation purposes.
+But the `embed` fields will always be _in-place_ and the rest will always be pointers to the actual data.
+Machine-word types (ex. numeric) are always represented by value (their singleton representation).

+For example, a class:
 ```ts
 class Other { ... }
 class Foo